mwotton/mwotton.github.io/_posts/2013-02-02-roy-arthur-wilcox-wotton.md

 constantly: about communities, theism, technology, relationships.
 He was almost impossible to pin down on anything resembling a logical
 argument: every point would be met by an anecdote, every refutation by a quote from a Latin poet.
-To an Apollonian mind, he was frustratingly Dionysian, and for a while, that blinded me to the deep humanity behind everything that he said.
+To a mathematical, Apollonian mind, he was frustratingly Dionysian, and for a while, that blinded me to the deep humanity behind everything that he said.

 He had a looping, elliptical mind - he ran on narrative and allusion, anecdote and myth.
 He'd sit me down and tell me stories from Ovid, of